rl-institut/WAM_APP_FRED/README.md

 within the project open_FRED.
 All data sources which are used within this web-application are open-source.
 The goal is to create an easily accessible and platform-independent web-application that can be used via the internet (using a web-browser).
 The main functionality the web-application provides is to visualize data on a map or additionally as graph.
-The app provide options for the user to interact with the visualized data.
+The app provides options for the user to interact with the visualized data.
 The web-application also provides functionality to get the data in a non proprietary format (like .csv).
 The source data is divided into 3 main categories :
 : Weather-Data, powerplant asset register and feedin-time-series.
 Each of these categories basically have there own source data.
 The data is provided within the open-energy-platform.
 Further explanation